Odyssey

 The Save Operation modal, with fields to name an operation and store it in a new default Sandbox collection

-After we click the Save button, we'll see that our 's tab now has the name we assigned to it!
+After we click the Save button, we'll see that our operation's tab now has the name we assigned to it!
 Additionally, we'll see a bookmark icon that indicates that this operation is saved to a collection.

 http://localhost:4000